 “The research design must adequately address the research question, and the statistics must satisfy the design.
 Therefore, these components of the research process are all interrelated in order to answer the research question” (Page, 2016).

 Got your research question and your hypothesis?
 Great!
 Before you barrel through the rest of the steps, let’s break them down to ensure that you’re performing each task with enough diligence and detail to produce a reliable report.

 When deciding on your research design, you’ve got a couple of options.
 To start, you’re going to identify the type of study you’re conducting: descriptive (analytical) or experimental (clinical).
 Descriptive studies are built on existing variables that simply need observed, while experimental studies rely on manipulative variables.

 Next, you’ll need to choose the level of evidence your study falls under.
-The Oxford Center for Evidence-Based Medicine (OCEBM) has provided classic levels of evidence from one through five; however, Dr. Page suggested modifying these five levels by discriminating between descriptive or experimental designs:
+The Oxford Center for Evidence-Based Medicine (OCEBM) has provided classic levels of evidence from one through five.
+However, Dr. Page suggests modifying these five levels by discerning between descriptive or experimental designs:

 Dr. Page notes, “The level may be graded up or down based on the quality of the study; however, in contrast, the level should not be based on effect size.
 A small effect size from a well-designed study may be clinically meaningful” (2016).

 Concentrate on the methods behind your madness

 Let’s say you’ve chosen a clinical research design.
 It’s time to buckle down and choose a research method: the most important component of a research report!
 This detail-driven section will provide several key pieces of information:

 - Were the methods appropriate to answer the research question?

 - Can they be reviewed, critiqued and analyzed?